bugaiov/capwatch/README.md

         $capwatch -e <bot_token>

-Currently Capwatch supports only two commands
+Currently, Capwatch supports only two commands

 - `/watch` - shows the entire portfolio
 - `/cap` - shows only the footer of the portfolio, e.g. summaries